 HIV/AIDS has had limited impact so far in Bosnia and Herzegovina (BiH) with only 74 reported cases of people living with the disease and currently on antiretroviral therapy.
-Although the prevalence of HIV/AIDS in BiH is low, the focus on preventing an increase in infection is high.
-Early identification of the disease enables individuals to take actions that benefit both their own health and public health, and the early treatment of those infected substantially reduces the risk of HIV transmission to others.
-The prevention benefits of treatment can only be realised with effective treatment and adherence to antiretroviral therapy.
-BiH has been receiving funds from the Global Fund to fight AIDS, Tuberculosis and Malaria (GFATM) since 2006, which is reflected to a great extent in the country’s ability to maintain HIV prevalence below 1% in the general population and less than 5% in any of the higher risk populations.
+The prevalence of HIV/AIDS in BiH is low, but this does not preclude new infections, the prevention of which has been the focus of this project.
+Early identification and early treatment of the virus are two essential ways to prevent transmission to others, but prevention can only be realised with effective treatment and reliable adherence to antiretroviral therapy.
+BiH has been receiving funds from the Global Fund to fight AIDS, Tuberculosis and Malaria (GFATM) since 2006, has very strongly impacted the country’s maintaining HIV prevalence below 1% in the general population and less than 5% in any of the higher risk populations.

-The project addresses the issues of HIV/AIDS prevention and treatment through a series of targeted actions aimed at reducing HIV transmission and improving HIV treatment, and by providing care and support for those populations most at risk.
+The project is comprised of targeted actions to prevent transmission to the populations most at risk, and to provide treatment, care and support of existing patients.
 Within the project, and together with its partners, UNDP is specifically working on:

-- Advocating placing HIV/AIDS at the centre of national planning and budgets;
+- Advocating the placement of HIV/AIDS at the centre of national planning and budgets;

-- Strengthening the national capacity to manage initiatives that include people and institutions not usually involved with public health;
+- Strengthening the national capacity to manage initiatives that include people and institutions not typically involved with public health;

 - Promoting decentralised responses that support community-level action;

 - HIV testing is the foundation for both prevention and care efforts.
 Hence, 22 centres were established across BiH, which provide free, confidential HIV testing for all;